Azure/AzureStackHCI-EvalGuide/nested/steps/5_ExploreAzSHCI.md

 3. In the **Enable deduplication** pane, use the drop-down to select **Hyper-V** then click **Enable Deduplication**.
 This should be enabled quickly, as there's no files on the volume.

 **NOTE** - You'll notice there there are 3 options; default, Hyper-V and Backup.
-If you're interested in learning more about Deduplication in Azure Stack HCI, you should [refer to our documentation](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview "Deduplication overview")
+If you're interested in learning more about Deduplication in Azure Stack HCI 20H2, you should [refer to our documentation](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview "Deduplication overview")

 You now have a couple of volumes created and ready to accept workloads.
 Whilst we deployed the volumes using the Windows Admin Center, you can also do the same through PowerShell.
 If you're interested in taking that approach, [check out the official docs that walk you through that process](https://docs.microsoft.com/en-us/azure-stack/hci/manage/create-volumes "Official documentation for creating volumes")